 Do not await within critical sections.

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.63.5.

-Verify that all sections of code that have access to critical sections check for a lock prior to using the data.

-When using global variables in multi-threaded code, use threading_local() which creates a local copy of the global variable within each thread.

-When using multiple threads, consider using semaphores to manage access to critical sections of data.

-When using multiple threads, check for race conditions and deadlocks by using fuzzing techniques during development.

-When using Pipe() in conjunction with processes or threads, restrict the writing of a single pipe to a single process or thread, and similarly for reading.

 6.64 Reliance on external format string [SHL]

 6.64.1 Applicability to language

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.64 applies to Python.
+The vulnerability as documented in ISO/IEC 24772-1 subclause 6.64 applies to Python.
 Externally controllable strings can result in unexpected behaviour such as buffer overruns, exposure of private data, and other malicious exploits.
-Python strings share most of the potential security vulnerabilities described in ISO/IEC TR 24772-1:2019 clause 6.64.
+Python strings share most of the potential security vulnerabilities described in ISO/IEC 24772-1 subclause 6.64.

 6.64.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.64.3.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.64.3.

 Implement checks to limit the size of input strings so that they do not exceed the expected length.

-Limit the number of input arguments to the expected values.

 Review the Python format string specifiers and do not allow formats that should not be input by the user.

 6.65 Modifying constants [UJO]